TIO slams telcos for selling disabled customers unsuitable contracts

 In one case study, a pensioner with mental health conditions was signed up for multiple expensive mobile handsets, plans, and accessories by CurbTel, which his representative told the Ombudsman had not been marketed to him responsibly.

-The service was cancelled when he did not meet payments, and his total costs, which included cancellation fees were over $15,000, Gebert said.
+The service was cancelled when he did not meet payments, and his total costs, which included cancellation fees, were over $15,000, Gebert said.

 “The investigations by my office show there is still work to be done on responsible selling of mobile services, communicating effectively about service reliability, removing barriers to accessing support from a human being when trying to contact a telco, and ensuring that automatic payment methods are not negatively impacting consumers.”